 The electric field intensity E, due to an electric dipole of moment p, at a point on the equatorial line is

-An electric dipole is placed at an angle of 30° to a nonuniform electric field.
-Th dipole will experience
+An electric dipole is placed at an angle of 300 to a nonuniform electric field.
+The dipole will experience

 An electric dipole of moment p is placed at the origin along the x-axis.
-The electric field at a point P, whose position vector makes an angle q with the x-axis, will make an angle.
-With the x-axis, where
+The electric field at a point P, whose position vector makes an angle θ with the x-axis, will make an angle.

 An electric dipole is situated in an electric field of uniform intensity E whose dipole moment is p and moment of inertia is I. If the dipole is displaced slightly from the equilibrium position, then the angular frequency of its oscillations is